sdming/wk/README.md

 Css & js bundling
 ---
 Maybe, maybe not.
 Do we really need it ?
+./demo/basic/model/file.go is a very sample of how to bundle files.

 Cache, gzip
 ---